 Luxurious rural barn conversion at the foot of the fells in Cumbria, perfectly positioned at the edge of the Lake District.
 Impeccable styling, cosy retreat, wood-burner, fabulous local walks from the door, dogs welcome, enclosed garden & two great pubs within walking distance.
 Tourist board rating: 5 Star

-Popular towns in and around Yorkshire:
+Popular towns in and around The North York Moors:

 For a historic city experience that you won’t find anywhere else in Britain, York is an outstanding destination for a holiday.
 Read on for top suggestions of what to see and do when you visit.